kendallzhu/compulsive-charlie/README.md

 (Add )

 Note: This project is initialized with Github for Unity (https://unity.github.com/).
+This lets you use a Github GUI from within unity by clicking Window > Github.
+If you can't find how to do something, you can use regular command line with Window > Github Command Line as well.
 Please check their documentation if you have trouble with version control.